cybertraining-dsc/su22-reu-385/linear-regression/linear-regression.md

 # Regression In Python

-In machine learning, linear regression is classified as supervised data.
+linear regression is classified as supervised data.
 It is a statistical model that is used to forecast the relationship between independent and dependent variables.
 It is divided into three categories: